 Many renowned soloist have performed under his baton: Pierre Fournier, Dimitri Bashkirov, Natalie Gutman, Peter Frankl, Neil Mackie, Anthony Rolfe Johnson, James Galway, J-J. Kantorow, Zachar Bron, Hansjörg Schellenberger, Radovan Vlatkovic, Anne Queffélec, Brigitte Engerer, Régis Pasquier, Håkan Hardenberger, Cristian Lindberg, Roland Pöntinen, Akiko Suwanai, Thomas Zehetmair, György Pauk, Isabel van Keulen, Zoltán Kocsis, Miklós Perényi, Boris Berezovsky, Nicolai Lugansky, David Guerrier, Jean-François Heisser.

-Péter Csaba has closely collaborated with great composers such as Alfred Schnittke, Sofia Gubaidulina, Gilbert Amy, Eric Bergman, Bruno Mantovani, Pascal Dusapin, Xavier Montsalvatge, Kaja Saariaho, Ede Terényi, György Kurtág, Edith Canat de Chizy, Betsy Jolas, Henri Dutilleux.
+Peter Csaba closely collaborated with great composers as Alfred Schnittke, Sofia Gubaidulina, Gilbert Amy, Eric Bergman, Bruno Mantovani, Pascal Dusapin, Xavier Montsalvatge, Kaja Saariaho, Ede Terényi, György Kurtág, Edith Canat de Chizy, Betsy Jolas, Henri Dutilleux.

-For his remarquable contribution to the development of Swedish musical life and for the quality of his artistic work with the Musica Vitae Orchestra, he was unanimously elected in 2002 a member of the Royal Academy of Sweden and received the prestigious Spelmanen Prize.
+For his remarquable contribution to development of Swedish musical life and the quality of his artistic work with the Musica Vitae Orchestra he was unanimously elected in 2002 member of the Royal Academy of Sweden and received the prestigious Spelmanen Prize.

-Péter Csaba has recorded for Ondine, Hungaroton, Bis, Praga, Harmonia Mundi, Caprice and other companies.
+Peter Csaba recorded for Ondine, Hungaroton, Bis, Praga, Harmonia Mundi, Caprice and other companies.

-His CD with works by Sibelius, recorded with the Virtuosi di Kuhmo, was chosen by the American Public Radio as the best classical record of 1995 in the USA.
+His CD with works by Sibelius, recorded with the Virtuosi di Kuhmo, was chosen by the American public radios the best classical record of the year 1995 in the USA.
 His recording of Shostakovich's Chamber Symphony is considered by musical critics as one of the best ever made of this piece.

 Peter Csaba will take up the position of Artistic Director and Chief Conductor of the MÁV Symphony Orchestra Budapest (Hungary) from September 2012.

-Sound: Mendelssohn : Concerto for Violin, Piano and String Orchestra in D Minor, 3rd movement
+Sound : Mendelssohn : Concerto for Violin, Piano and String Orchstra in D minor , 3rd movement